Andrew Henderson

 Duration: 2 years

-Cost of living index: No records, but higher than that of Barbados
+Cost of living index: No records / higher than that of Barbados

 Requirements include:

-• Proof of expected income of at least $50,000 for the main application for each year of the program
+• Proof of expected income of at least $50,000 per year

 Aruba, Digital Nomad Visa